Saka: Clothing

-Similar to other eastern Iranian peoples represented on the reliefs of the Apadāna at Persepolis, Sakas are depicted as wearing long trousers, which cover the uppers of their boots.
+Similar to other eastern Iranian peoples represented on the reliefs of the Apadana at Persepolis, Sakas are depicted as wearing long trousers, which cover the uppers of their boots.
 Over their shoulders they trail a type of long mantle, with one diagonal edge in back.
 One particular tribe of Sakas (the Saka tigraxaudā) wore pointed caps.
 Herodotus in his description of the Persian army mentions the Sakas as wearing trousers and tall pointed caps.

+Men and women wore long trousers, often adorned with metal plaques and often embroidered or adorned with felt appliqués; trousers could have been wider or tight fitting depending on the area.
+Materials used depended on the wealth, climate and necessity.

 Herodotus says Sakas had "high caps tapering to a point and stiffly upright."
 Asian Saka headgear is clearly visible on the Persepolis Apadana staircase bas-relief – high pointed hat with flaps over ears and the nape of the neck.
 From China to the Danube delta, men seemed to have worn a variety of soft headgear – either conical like the one described by Herodotus, or rounder, more like a Phrygian cap.

 Saka women dressed in much the same fashion as men.
 A Pazyryk burial, discovered in the 1990s, contained the skeletons of a man and a woman, each with weapons, arrowheads, and an axe.
-Herodotus mentioned that Sakas had "high caps and … wore trousers."
 Clothing was sewn from plain-weave wool, hemp cloth, silk fabrics, felt, leather and hides.

 Pazyryk findings give the most almost fully preserved garments and clothing worn by the Scythian/Saka peoples.
 Ancient Persian bas-reliefs, inscriptions from Apadana and Behistun and archaeological findings give visual representations of these garments.